Edge-Stable Equimatchable Graphs: Factor-critical ESE-graphs

 \section{Factor-critical ESE-graphs}

-Let us first underline that although we seek to characterize 2-connected $\ESE$-graphs which are factor-critical, all the results in this section are valid for any connected graph.
+Let us first underline that although we seek to characterize factor-critical $\ESE$-graphs which are 2-connected, all the results in this section are valid for any factor-critical $\ESE$-graph.
 Note that factor-critical graphs are connected but not necessarily 2-connected.
 However, it turns out that factor-critical $\ESE$-graphs are also 2-connected (See Corollary \ref{cor: FC ESE are 2conn}).